httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-The header fields described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
+The header fields described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server-side deployment of HTTPS over a mutually authenticated TLS connection.
 Use of the header fields outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
 Therefore, steps such as those described below need to be taken